 The three recycling companies on Guam say the government and community need to find a way to make scrap metal, cardboard and aluminum cans profitable.

-The general manager of Pyramid Recycling, George Flores, says the recycling industry has bottomed out because commodities are just not valuable to anyone anymore.
+George Flores, general manager of Pyramid Recycling, says the recycling industry has bottomed out because commodities are just not valuable to anyone anymore.

 Mr Flores says his company is regrettably turning away residents with scrap metal to sell.